Translation is an after-thought for most businesses.

 Chinese Pepsi Brings you Back from the Dead

-This one was neither confirmed nor refuted, so we’ll include it anyhow.
+This one was neither confirmed nor refuted, but we’ll include it anyhow.

 Chinese and English translation is one of the trickier language pairs as evidenced by the baffling translations seen on both ends.

-What was intended to mean, “Come alive with Pepsi”, came out to mean, “Pepsi brings your dead ancestors back to life” in Chinese.
+What was intended to mean, “Come alive with Pepsi”, came out as, “Pepsi brings your dead ancestors back to life” in Chinese.

 Needless to say, Coca-cola is still number one in China.

 Korean corporate titles can be very different from their English counterparts.
 Make sure you understand them before doing business in Korea.

 Translation isn’t always fun and games.
 Here are some times it went really wrong.

 North and South Korean are changing drastically.
 Here are some interesting ways they differ.